Arturo Toscanini: Film

-In December 1943, Toscanini appeared in a 31-minute film for the United States Office of War Information titled Hymn of the Nations, directed by Alexander Hammid.
-Mostly filmed in NBC's Studio 8-H, the film, narrated by Burgess Meredith, consists of Toscanini conducting the NBC Symphony Orchestra in a performance of Verdi's overture to La forza del destino and Inno delle nazioni (Hymn of the Nations), a cantata which contains the national anthems of England, France, and Italy (the World War I allied nations), to which Toscanini added the Soviet "Internationale" and "The Star-Spangled Banner".
+In December of 1943, Toscanini appeared in a 31-minute film produced by the United States Office of War Information titled Hymn of the Nations, directed by Alexander Hammid.
+Mostly filmed in NBC's Studio 8-H, the film, narrated by Burgess Meredith, consists of Toscanini conducting the NBC Symphony Orchestra in a performance of Verdi's overture to La forza del destino and Inno delle nazioni (Hymn of the Nations), a cantata which contains the national anthems of England, France, and Italy (the World War I allied nations), to which Toscanini added arrangements of the Soviet "Internationale" and "The Star-Spangled Banner".
 Tenor Jan Peerce and the Westminster Choir performed in the latter work.

 The film was commercially released by RCA/BMG on DVD in 2004.
 The "Internationale" was cut from the 1943 film after its original release, but the complete recording of Hymn of the Nations including the "Internationale" can be heard on all RCA LP and CD releases of the cantata.
 Hymn of the Nations was nominated for a 1944 Academy Award for Best Documentary Short.

 Toscanini: The Maestro is a 1985 documentary made for cable television.
 It was originally televised on Bravo, and subsequently on PBS, in 1988.
 The film features archival footage of the conductor and interviews with musicians who worked with him.
 This film was released on VHS and in 2004 on the same DVD which included the film, Hymn of the Nations.

-Toscanini is the subject of the 1988 fictionalized biography Il giovane Toscanini (Young Toscanini), starring C. Thomas Howell and Elizabeth Taylor, and directed by Franco Zeffirelli.
-It received scathing reviews and was never officially released in the United States.
+Toscanini is the subject of the highly fictionalized screen biography Il giovane Toscanini (Young Toscanini) (1988), starring C. Thomas Howell and Elizabeth Taylor, and directed by Franco Zeffirelli.
+The film received poor reviews and was never officially released in the United States.
 The film is a fictional recounting of the events that led up to Toscanini making his conducting debut in Rio de Janeiro in 1886.
-Although nearly all of the plot is embellished, the events surrounding the sudden and unexpected conducting debut are based on fact.
+Although nearly all of the plot is embellished, the events surrounding Toscanini's unexpected conducting debut are based on fact.

 John Kavanagh plays Toscanini in a brief scene in the 2016 biographical comedy-drama Florence Foster Jenkins.
 Toscanini was also portrayed by Barry Jackson in the 2008 dramatized documentary Toscanini: In His Own Words.